MariaDB4j/MariaDB4j/README.md

 db.start();
 ```
 4. Use the database as per standard JDBC usage.
 In this example, you're acquiring a JDBC `Connection` from the
-`DriverManager`; note that you could easily configure this url
+`DriverManager`; note that you could easily configure this URL
 to be used in any JDBC connection pool.
 MySQL uses a `test` database by default,
 and a `root` user with no password is also a default.
 ```java
 Connection conn = DriverManager.getConnection("jdbc:mysql://localhost/test", "root", "");
 ```

-A similar suitable JDBC URL as String can normally also be directly obtained directly from the MariaDBj API, if you prefer (this is especially useful for tests if you let MariaDB4j automatically choose a free port, in which case a hard-coded URL is problematic):
+A similar suitable JDBC URL as String can normally also be directly obtained directly from the MariaDB4j API, if you prefer (this is especially useful for tests if you let MariaDB4j automatically choose a free port, in which case a hard-coded URL is problematic):

 ```java
 Connection conn = DriverManager.getConnection(configBuilder.getURL(dbName), "root", "");